Sterling Natural Resource Center

 About the Project

-The SNRC will be constructed on a 14-acre parcel of land located at North Del Rosa Drive between East 5th Street and East 6th Street.
-The Treatment Facility would be located on the eastern property while the Administration Center would be located on the western parcel.
+The SNRC is being constructed on a 16-acre parcel of land.
+The Treatment Facility will be located on the eastern property while the Administration Center will be located on the western parcel.
 The collection/conveyance pipelines would be constructed along the existing rights of way.

 Replenishing the Local Water Supply

-The facility will transform and enhance the region's water supply by:
+The SNRC will transform and enhance the region's water supply by:

 - Creating a new, local source of water for the community and 600,000 residents in the region.

-- By replenishing the Bunker Hill Basin with recycled water, the region will be able to store hundreds of millions of gallons of water for dry years.
+- Replenishing the Bunker Hill Basin with recycled water, the region will be able to store hundreds of millions of gallons of water for dry years.

 - This effort creates an opportunity to assist with meeting both local water agencies' needs and environmental commitments.

-Construction on the Sterling Natural Resource Center will begin in late 2018 and is scheduled to be completed in 2021.
+Construction for the Sterling Natural Resource Center began in late 2018 and is scheduled to be completed in 2022.